homiedopie/beberlei.de/2008/10/01/my-recent-zf-ongoings-jquery-action-controller-couchdb.rst

 ASP.Net applications and Nokia will include the library in their mobile phones.

-Additionaly i reported an `important issue
+Additionally i reported an `important issue
 (ZF-4385) <http://framework.zend.com/issues/browse/ZF-4385>`_ that
 offers a patch to create an interface of the Action Controller and therefore allows everyone to implement their own action controller